 BIO

 Kathryn is an interdisciplinary artist from Kansas City who works in a variety of media exploring the construction of self through the body.
 As a child of adoption, the void in Kathryn’s biological heritage forced upon her the need to reference her environment to inform her sense of self.
 Through this framework, Kathryn grapples with changes beyond her control.
-Shifts in her body and culture inspire her to create work that disorients viewers as she engages in conversation about the semiotics of the human body and how societal constructs regulate individuality.
+Shifts in her body and culture inspire her to create work that disorients viewers as she engages in conversation about the semiotics of the human body and how societal constructs regulate individuality and self value.

 ARTIST STATEMENT